Do I Need a Financial Advisor?

 With a financial advisor, you’ll have an invaluable resource that will resolve your specific financial questions and concerns, and even bring to light ones you were not thinking about.

-Are you searching for a financial advisor that can minimize your investment risk?
-Receive your copy of a valuable resource titled Improving Portfolio Performance: The Shifts Multi-Millionaires Must Make To Achieve Financial Security and Serenity and learn investing techniques from a leading wealth manager.
+Do I need a financial advisor that can minimize my investment risk?
+Receive a copy of a valuable resource titled Improving Portfolio Performance: The Shifts Multi-Millionaires Must Make To Achieve Financial Security and Serenity and learn investing techniques from a leading wealth manager.

 What are the distinct designations of financial advisors?

-There are two traditional professionals that are referred to as financial advisors.
-These are Certified Financial Planners and Investment Adviser Representatives.
+If you are wondering, “Do I need a financial advisor?”, you need to know about the two traditional professionals that are referred to as financial advisors.
+These are Certified Financial Planners and Investment Advisor Representatives.
 Here’s the difference between the two.

 Certified Financial Planners

 One type of financial advisor is known as a Certified Financial Planner, or CFP for short.
 CFPs will sit down with clients to create a financial plan.
-This plan will take both your long- and short-term goals into consideration and should address saving, investing, retirement, insurance and much more.
+This plan will take both your long- and short-term goals into consideration and should address saving, investing, retirement, insurance, and much more.
+Understanding the role of a CFP will help you answer the question, “Do I need a financial advisor?”

 As you can tell, a plan created by a CFP comprehensively considers your financial needs throughout your life.
 And these financial advisors have the education and experience to help you build your own unique financial roadmap.